ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Make sure OS v1.7 or v2.0.1 is installed.

+First locate the file 'ndless_installer_os-<version>.tns' in the calcbin/ directory of Ndless where <version> matches the OS version currently installed on the calculator.

-Send with the linking program the documents 'ndless_installer.tns' and 'ndless_resources.tns' from the calcbin/ directory of Ndless to any directory of the calculator.
-Make sure that the name of the directory doesn't contain any special characters such as '.'
+Send this file along with the file 'ndless_resources.tns' to any directory of the calculator.
+Make sure that the name of the target directory doesn't contain any special characters such as '.'
 The two documents must be in the same directory.

 Unplug the calculator from the computer (trust us, it is important).